JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Cover

-Walls, trees, creatures, and other obstacles can provide cover during combat, making a target more difficult to harm.
-A target can benefit from cover only when an attack or other effect originates on the opposite side of the cover.

 There are three degrees of cover.
 If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren't added together.
 For example, if a target is behind a creature that gives half cover and a tree trunk that gives three-quarters cover, the target has three-quarters cover.

 ## Combat Assists